Cardinals vs. Pirates Player Props Betting Odds

-Player prop bet odds for Nolan Arenado, Bryan Reynolds and others are available when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Monday at 7:05 PM ET.
+You can find player prop bet odds for Bryan Reynolds, Nolan Arenado and others on the Pittsburgh Pirates and St. Louis Cardinals before their matchup at 7:05 PM ET on Tuesday at PNC Park.

 Bet on this matchup or its props with BetMGM!